Stephen-Seo/PoorMansAnubis/README.txt

 Args for the Rust-frontend are as follows:

 Args:
-  --factors=<quads> : Generate factors challenge with <quads> 24-bit-segments
-  --dest-url=<url> : Destination URL for verified clients;
+  --enable-unknown-arg-error : Exit with error if unknown argument is given --factors=<quads> : Generate factors challenge with <quads> 24-bit-segments --dest-url=<url> : Destination URL for verified clients;
     example: "--dest-url=http://127.0.0.1:9999"